superdev730/STAK-Sync/replit.md

 - **Styling**: Tailwind CSS with custom CSS variables for theming
 - **Real-time Communication**: WebSocket integration for live messaging

-The frontend is structured with pages for landing, home dashboard, discover matches, messaging, events/meetups, profile management, and questionnaire onboarding.
+The frontend is structured with pages for landing, home dashboard, discover matches, messaging, events/meetups, live event dashboard, admin analytics panel, profile management, and questionnaire onboarding.

 ## Backend Architecture
 The server is built with Express.js and TypeScript, following a REST API design pattern.
 Key architectural decisions include: